Little known waterfalls around Castle Rock State Park and the Skyline Blvd ridge

 Terrain: unofficial trail, frequently used

 route: From the Grizzly Flat Trailhead, hike 0.4 miles down Peters Creek trail.
 Turn right onto the Bay Area Ridge Trail.
-Just before the trail crosses a private paved road (Portola Heights Rd), turn left on an inconspicuous path.
+Shortly after the trail crosses a private paved road (Portola Heights Rd), turn left.
 The path will follow the creek a half mile downstream to the top of the falls.
 There are cruder paths that go farther down which look like they are occasionally used by rock climbers.

 id: skyline.6